What corporate structure is, explore the most common types, and learn how it shapes governance, ownership, and strategic decision-making.

 creates the corporate equivalent of traffic gridlock.
 When multiple people believe they have authority over the same decisions, or when no one knows who should make specific types of decisions, paralysis sets in.
 Clear decision rights aren't just about efficiency—they're about accountability and strategic execution.

-often develop organically as companies grow and evolve.
+Often develop organically as companies grow and evolve.
 What starts as a simple functional organization gradually accumulates matrix relationships, dotted-line reporting, and informal authority structures that nobody fully understands.

 The best way to understand corporate structure is to examine how successful companies organize themselves to achieve specific strategic objectives.
 Three companies stand out for their distinctive and effective structural approaches.